-The Company entered into the above currency swap contracts, forward exchange contracts and index future contracts to manage its exposure to foreign currency risk fluctuations in exchange rates and stock prices.
+The Company entered into the above forward exchange contracts to manage its exposure to foreign currency risk and impacts in operating results due to fluctuations in exchange rates.
 However, the aforementioned derivatives did not meet the criteria for hedge accounting and were classified as financial assets or financial liabilities held for trading.